stackitcloud/stackit-cli/docs/stackit_dns_record-set_update.md

   -h, --help             Help for "stackit dns record-set update"
       --name string      Name of the record, should be compliant with RFC1035, Section 2.3.4 --record strings   Records belonging to the record set.
 If this flag is used, records already created that aren't set when running the command will be deleted
-      --ttl int          Time to live, if not provided defaults to the zone's default TTL --zone-id string   Zone ID
+      --ttl int32        Time to live, if not provided defaults to the zone's default TTL --zone-id string   Zone ID
 ```